What is X-linked agammaglobulinaemia?

-X-linked agammaglobulinaemia is an inherited genetic disorder first described in 1952 by Dr. Ogden Bruton.
-It is characterised by the body’s failure to produce mature B-lymphocytes and plasma cells.
+X-linked agammaglobulinaemia is an inherited genetic disorder characterised by the failure to produce mature B-lymphocytes and plasma cells.
 Affected patients have severe deficiencies in all immunoglobulins.

-X-linked agammaglobulinaemia is also called Bruton agammaglobulinaemia.
+X-linked agammaglobulinaemia was first described in 1952 by Dr Ogden Bruton so is also called Bruton agammaglobulinaemia/hypogammaglobulinaemia.

 X-linked agammaglobulinaemia is caused by mutations on Bruton’s Tyrosine Kinase (BTK) gene, which was discovered in 1993.
 The gene normally promotes the maturation of B-lymphocytes.
 Since the BTK gene is found on the X-chromosome, X-linked agammaglobulinaemia presents exclusively in males.
 Females can present with an autosomal recessive version of agammaglobulinaemia.